 The standard configuration for an RSH conveyor is to have a 6-1/2” tall frame with 1.9” diameter carrying rollers.
 They are called RSH because the top of the roller is positioned 1/4” higher than the top of the conveyor frame.
 The RSL frame is designed with the frame to be 8-1/2” tall while maintaining the same position of the roller from the bottom of the frame.
 This allows the taller frame to extend 1-3/4” higher than the top of the roller, therefore, the rollers are set lower in relation to the top of the frame.

 BENEFITS OF ROLLERS SET LOW

 Simpler and Quicker Installation

 The RSL configuration offers distinct advantages during the installation process, particularly when installing a conveyor equipped with EZLogic® controls.
-A RSH design must have the reflector and accumulation kits, which are both shipped loose, mounted to the frame during the final field install.
-The RSL design has the accumulation photo eyes, wiring and reflectors fully integrated into the side channel therefore, TOTALLY, eliminating field mounting of these component assemblies.
+An RSH design must have the reflector and accumulation kits, which are both shipped loose, mounted to the frame during the final field install.
+The RSL design has the accumulation photo eyes, wiring and reflectors fully integrated into the side channel, therefore, TOTALLY, eliminating field mounting of these component assemblies.
 This equates to reduced time required for the mechanical installation team.